-Here's everything we know about Dark Souls Remastered, from the release date to platform availability and what is different in Dark Souls this time around.
+Here's everything we know about Dark Souls Remastered, from the Nintendo Switch release date to platform availability and what is different in Dark Souls this time around.

 When is the Dark Souls Remastered release date?

-The original Dark Souls is being remastered for the PC, PS4, Xbox One and Nintendo Switch, and it's now available to buy on all but one platform following a May 25, 2018.
+The original Dark Souls has been remastered for the PC, PS4, Xbox One and Nintendo Switch, and it's now available to buy on all but one platform following a May 25, 2018 release.

-However, an April 2018 announcement from Bandai Namco changed all that - for the Nintendo Switch, anyway.
-While Dark Souls Remastered is still set for release on PS4, Xbox One and PC on 25 May 2018, the Switch variant has officially been delayed to "this summer" with no specific release date set.
+However, while Dark Souls Remastered is now available for PS4, Xbox One and PC, the Switch variant has officially been delayed.
+Bandai Namco initially promised it'd be released in Summer 2018, the firm announced in August that Dark Souls Remastered will be available for Nintendo Switch on 19 October 2018.

 What improvements will be coming to the game?

 The game is known for being extremely challenging which not only adds to its reputation and mystique, but brings back an older theme of gaming.
 If you want to see the game you have to earn it.
 You can’t turn the difficulty down, and it won’t be handed to you.
 Overcome a challenge on your own, and the reward will be that much sweeter.

-While the game was originally created by Japanese developer From Software, large parts of the remaster are rumoured to be handled by Polish Developer QLOC.
+While the game was originally created by Japanese developer From Software, large parts of the remaster was handled by Polish Developer QLOC.

 While remasters that are handed off to third-parties can make fans of the original game uneasy, this rumour is actually very promising.
 QLOC have an outstanding track record of porting and remastering games with their products often gaining a higher Metacritic score than the originals.